 Parent and Grandparent Super Visa

-Due to the recent changes, parents and grandparents of Canadian Citizens are eligible to apply for a new visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.
+Parents and grandparents of Canadian Citizens are eligible to apply for a visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.

 Contact us for assistance with: